Colex317/Project-4-Group-7_Diabetes_Prediction/README.md

 The goal of the project is to create, optimize, and evaluate a machine-learning model that can achieve at least 75% classification accuracy or an R-squared value of 0.80 or higher.
 The project will involve the following key steps below.

+## Dataset Used

+The Diabetes Prediction dataset by Mohammed Mustafa was retrieved from Kaggle:(https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset).
+The dataset has 100, 00 rows acrross

+- Gender - refers to the biological sex of the individual, which can have an impact on their susceptibility to diabetes.

+- Age - is an important factor as diabetes is more commonly diagnosed in older adults.
+Age ranges from 0-80 in this dataset.

+- Hypertension - is a medical condition in which the blood pressure in the arteries is persistently elevated.
+It has values of 0 or 1 where 0 indicates no hypertension and 1 means they have hypertension.

+- Heart disease is a medical condition associated with an increased risk of developing diabetes.
+It has values of 0 or 1, where 0 indicates no heart disease and 1 means they have heart disease.

+- Smoking history - is considered a risk factor for diabetes and can exacerbate the complications associated with diabetes.
+The dataset has 5 categories i.e not current, former, No Info, current, never and ever.

+- BMI (Body Mass Index) - is a measure of body fat based on weight and height.
+Higher BMI values are linked to a higher risk of diabetes.
+The range of BMI in the dataset is from 10.16 to 71.55.

+- HbA1c (Hemoglobin A1c) level - is a measure of a person's average blood sugar level over the past 2-3 months.
+Higher levels indicate a greater risk of developing diabetes.

+- Blood glucose level - is a measure of a person's average blood sugar level over the past 2-3 months.
+Higher levels indicate a greater risk of developing diabetes.

 ## Steps:

 ### Data Retrieval and Preprocessing: